awsdocs/amazon-ec2-user-guide/doc_source/SSL-on-amazon-linux-2022.md

-# Tutorial: Configure SSL/TLS on Amazon Linux 2<a name="SSL-on-amazon-linux-2"></a>
+# Tutorial: Configure SSL/TLS on Amazon Linux 2022<a name="SSL-on-amazon-linux-2022"></a>

 Secure Sockets Layer/Transport Layer Security \(SSL/TLS\) creates an encrypted channel between a web server and web client that protects data in transit from being eavesdropped on\.
-This tutorial explains how to add support manually for SSL/TLS on an EC2 instance with Amazon Linux 2 and Apache web server\.
+This tutorial explains how to add support manually for SSL/TLS on an EC2 instance with Amazon Linux 2022 and Apache web server\.
 This tutorial assumes that you are not using a load balancer\.
 If you are using Elastic Load Balancing, you can choose to configure SSL offload on the load balancer, using a certificate from [AWS Certificate Manager](https://aws.amazon.com/certificate-manager/) instead\.

 For historical reasons, web encryption is often referred to simply as SSL\.
 While web browsers still support SSL, its successor protocol TLS is less vulnerable to attack\.
-Amazon Linux 2 disables server\-side support for all versions of SSL by default\.
+Amazon Linux 2022 disables server\-side support for all versions of SSL by default\.
 [Security standards bodies](https://www.ssl.com/article/deprecating-early-tls/) consider TLS 1\.0 to be unsafe, and both TLS 1\.0 and TLS 1\.1 are on track to be formally [deprecated](https://tools.ietf.org/html/draft-ietf-tls-oldversions-deprecate-03) by the IETF\.
-This tutorial contains guidance based exclusively on enabling TLS 1\.2\. \(A newer TLS 1\.3 protocol exists, but it is not installed by default on Amazon Linux 2\.\) For more information about the updated encryption standards, see [RFC 7568](https://tools.ietf.org/html/rfc7568) and [RFC 8446](https://tools.ietf.org/html/rfc8446)\.
+This tutorial contains guidance based exclusively on enabling TLS 1\.2\. \(A newer TLS 1\.3 protocol exists, but it is not installed by default on Amazon Linux 2022\.\) For more information about the updated encryption standards, see [RFC 7568](https://tools.ietf.org/html/rfc7568) and [RFC 8446](https://tools.ietf.org/html/rfc8446)\.

 This tutorial refers to modern web encryption simply as TLS\.

 **Important**
-These procedures are intended for use with Amazon Linux 2\.
+These procedures are intended for use with Amazon Linux 2022\.
 We also assume that you are starting with a new Amazon EC2 instance\.
-If you are trying to set up an EC2 instance running a different distribution, or an instance running an old version of Amazon Linux 2, some procedures in this tutorial might not work\.
+If you are trying to set up an EC2 instance running a different distribution, or an instance running an old version of Amazon Linux, some procedures in this tutorial might not work\.
 For the Amazon Linux AMI, see [Tutorial: Configure SSL/TLS with the Amazon Linux AMI](SSL-on-amazon-linux-ami.md)\.
 For Ubuntu, see the following Ubuntu community documentation: [ApacheMySQLPHP](https://help.ubuntu.com/community/ApacheMySQLPHP)\.
 For Red Hat Enterprise Linux, see the following: [Setting up the Apache HTTP Web Server](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/8/html/deploying_different_types_of_servers/setting-apache-http-server_deploying-different-types-of-servers)\.
 For other distributions, see their specific documentation\.

 **Note**
 Alternatively, you can use AWS Certificate Manager \(ACM\) for AWS Nitro enclaves, which is an enclave application that allows you to use public and private SSL/TLS certificates with your web applications and servers running on Amazon EC2 instances with AWS Nitro Enclaves\.
 Nitro Enclaves is an Amazon EC2 capability that enables creation of isolated compute environments to protect and securely process highly sensitive data, such as SSL/TLS certificates and private keys\.